w4560000/PostSharp.Documentation/conceptual/Logging/custom-logging-backend.md

 ## Override the TextLogRecordBuilder class

-The role of the <xref:PostSharp.Patterns.Diagnostics.Backends.TextLogRecordBuilder> is to create a string representing the current log record and finally to emit this string to the target logging framework.
+The role of the <xref:PostSharp.Patterns.Diagnostics.RecordBuilders.TextLogRecordBuilder> is to create a string representing the current log record and finally to emit this string to the target logging framework.

-The <xref:PostSharp.Patterns.Diagnostics.Backends.TextLogRecordBuilder> class already contains the logic that creates the string.
+The <xref:PostSharp.Patterns.Diagnostics.RecordBuilders.TextLogRecordBuilder> class already contains the logic that creates the string.
 If you don't need to alter the string formatting logic, all you have to do is to implement the <xref:PostSharp.Patterns.Diagnostics.RecordBuilders.TextLogRecordBuilder.Write(PostSharp.Patterns.Formatters.UnsafeString)> method.

-If you need to customize the formatting of the string, or if you need to implement semantic logging, you will need to override other virtual methods of the <xref:PostSharp.Patterns.Diagnostics.Backends.TextLogRecordBuilder> class.
+If you need to customize the formatting of the string, or if you need to implement semantic logging, you will need to override other virtual methods of the <xref:PostSharp.Patterns.Diagnostics.RecordBuilders.TextLogRecordBuilder> class.
 Please refer to the API reference for details.

-Your implementation of the <xref:PostSharp.Patterns.Diagnostics.Backends.TextLogRecordBuilder> class does not need to be thread-safe.
-All threads involved in logging have their own instance of the <xref:PostSharp.Patterns.Diagnostics.Backends.TextLogRecordBuilder> class.
+Your implementation of the <xref:PostSharp.Patterns.Diagnostics.RecordBuilders.TextLogRecordBuilder> class does not need to be thread-safe.
+All threads involved in logging have their own instance of the <xref:PostSharp.Patterns.Diagnostics.RecordBuilders.TextLogRecordBuilder> class.

 ### Example